Multi-Contact Inertial Parameters Estimation and Localization in Legged Robots: Introduction

 \subsection{Contribution}

-Our main contribution is an efficient approach for solving hybrid optimal estimation problems in inertial estimation and localization.
-It relies on four technical contributions: \begin{enumerate}[(i)] \item a novel smooth manifold with local submersion that guarantees full physical consistency of inertial parameters, \item an algorithm for analytical derivatives of the hybrid contact dynamics regarding the inertial parameters, \item a nullspace approach for handling singularities encountered in inertial identification, and \item a multiple-shooting algorithm for parametrized~\gls{ddp} with hybrid contact dynamics. \end{enumerate}
+Our main contribution is an efficient approach for solving hybrid optimal estimation problems in inertial identification and localization.
+It relies on three technical contributions: \begin{enumerate}[(i)] \item a novel smooth manifold that guarantees full physical consistency of inertial parameters (\Cref{sec:expeig_parametrization}), \item analytical derivatives of the hybrid contact dynamics regarding the inertial parameters (\Cref{sec:OE}), and \item a novel optimal estimation solver that handles singularities in inertial identification, arrival state estimation, and incorporates multiple shooting rollouts (\Cref{sec:PDDP}). \end{enumerate}

-Our optimal estimation framework is the first of its class, even when considering the log-Cholesky parametrization (see \Cref{fig:snapshots} and \texttt{\url{\video}}).
-This is because previous work~\cite{rucker2022smooth} focuses solely on inertial identification.
-Additionally, it relies on a novel multiple-shooting solver that combines nullspace parametrization to handle the exponential-eigenvalue singularities.
+Our optimal estimation framework is the first of its kind and integrates the state-of-the-art log-Cholesky parametrization.
+This is because current frameworks (e.g.,~\cite{rucker2022smooth}) focuses solely on inertial identification via a \textit{maximum likelihood approach}.
+Additionally, we develop a novel multiple shooting solver that combines nullspace parametrization to handle the exponential eigenvalue singularities.
 Such singularities occur when the principal components of inertia at barycenter are the same, as in a solid sphere or a disk with uniform density.

+The article is structured as follows: \Cref{sec:background} introduces contact dynamics, inertial parameters, and their conditions to physical consistency.
+To satisfy these conditions, \Cref{sec:parametrization} derives our exponential eigenvalue parametrization. \Cref{sec:OE} describes the optimal estimation problem. \Cref{sec:PDDP} covers technical details of our optimal estimation solver: the parametrized Riccati recursion, multiple shooting rollouts, and arrival state estimation. \Cref{sec:reuslts} presents results that demonstrate the benefits of our approach, while,~\Cref{sec:conclusion} provides the conclusion.